chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Latency-Guaranteed Co-Location of Inference and Training for Reducing Data Center Expenses](https://ieeexplore.ieee.org/document/10630927): place training and inference together, control the inference latency to the desired SLO, while maximizing the throughput of the training jobs co-located on the same GPUs, accepted by ICDCS'24
 - [ ] [Colocating ML Inference and Training with Fast GPU Memory Handover](https://www.usenix.org/conference/atc25/presentation/wang-jiali): handle the GPU memory useage in both inference and training, accepted by ATC'25
 - [ ] [Resource Multiplexing in Tuning and Serving Large Language Models](https://www.usenix.org/conference/atc25/presentation/he-yongjun): a new iteration-level multitasking scheduling mechanism, an Autograd engine that transforms a tuning task into a suspendable pipeline, and an inference engine capable of batching inference and tuning requests, accepted by ATC'25
+- [ ] [LeMix: Unified Scheduling for LLM Training and Inference on Multi-GPU Systems](https://arxiv.org/abs/2507.21276): co-locating and managing concurrent LLM serving and training workloads with offline profiling, execution prediction mechanisms, and runtime scheduling to dynamically adapt resource allocation

 #### Serving Long-Context